-Dante Receiver (shown below): Use Protea^{ne} software to configure the nXe or nXp amplifier as a Dante receiver.
-Go to the amplifier's Input Source tab and select Network with Analog Backup as shown below.
-This connects available Dante source channels to Ashly inputs.
-If the Dante source becomes unavailable, the amplifier input will automatically switch to it's analog input source.
+Dante Receiver (shown at left): Use Proteane software to configure a pair of input channels as Dante receivers.
+Go to the amplifier's input source tab and select <Network> as shown.
+This connects available Dante source channels to the amplifier inputs.

 Dante Virtual Soundcard (not shown): The Dante Virtual Soundcard, purchased separately from Audinate, allows Windows and Mac computers to act as a Dante audio source.
-Any sound the computer can generate (background music, announcements, VoIP sessions, etc.) can be routed to a Dante receiver via the Dante Controller.
+Any sound the computer can generate (background music, announcements, VoIP sessions, etc.) can be routed to a Dante receiver via the Dante controller.

-□ 14 nX AMPLIFIER TROUBLESHOOTING
+☐ 14 nX AMPLIFIER TROUBLESHOOTING